sagemath/sage/src/doc/en/reference/references/index.rst

             Advances in Mathematics, volume 139, issue 2, 10 November 1998, pp. 293-309.
             :doi:`10.1006/aima.1998.1759`

 ..
-[LR0102066] Jean-Louis Loday and Maria O. Ronco.
-               Order structure on the algebra of permutations and of planar binary trees.
-               :arxiv:`math/0102066v1`.

-..
 [LR2004] Dingjun Lou and Dongning Rao.
             *Characterizing factor critical graphs and an algorithm*,